-Florida False And deceptive Advertising
+Florida False And Deceptive Advertising

 When retailers or manufacturers spread misinformation, use misleading tactics, and make false claims to boost sales, they are getting involved in one or multiple deceptive trade practices.
 One instance of this is the tampering of odometers by car dealers, and making inaccurate claims about a product.
-Florida’s deceptive trade practices law follows the Uniform Deceptive Trade Practices Act, which allows consumers and the enforcing authority of any industry to file false & deceptive advertising lawsuits.
+Florida’s deceptive trade practices law follows the Uniform Deceptive Trade Practices Act, which allows consumers and the enforcing authority of any industry to file false and deceptive advertising lawsuits.

 State and federal law prohibits companies from using any false or deceptive advertising practices, and those convicted of using unlawful practices will be required to pay damages of up to $10,000 in penalties for each violation, in addition to attorney’s fees, and actual damages.
 Therefore, if you have been accused of using false or deceptive advertising practices, it is imperative that you speak with the experienced Florida false and deceptive advertising attorneys at Shiner Law Group today!